-- Raise attachment lift to highest position with attachment lift control. - When pushing or towing your tractor, be sure gearshift lever is in neutral position. - Do not push or tow tractor at more than five (5) MPH.
+- Raise attachment lift to highest position with attachment lift control. - Pull freewheel control out and into the slot and release so it is held in the disengaged position. - Do not push or tow tractor at more than two (2) mph (3,2 km/h). - To reengage transmission, reverse above procedure.

-NOTE: To protect hood from damage when transporting your tractor on a truck or a trailer, be sure hood is closed and secured to tractor.
+NOTE: To protect hood from damage when transporting your tractor on a truck or a trailer, ensure hood is closed and secured to tractor.
 Use an appropriate means of tying hood to tractor (rope, cord, etc.).